We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

 (VIII.113) (So,) having understood the faultiness of (cherishing) myself and the oceans of advantages of (cherishing) others, I shall meditate on discarding my way of taking a “me,” and extend it to others.

-In other words, don’t just think in terms of “me,” and “I’m only going to take care of ‘me’” in terms of this limited self, but extend it – with this understanding of the equality of everybody – to others and take care of them as well.
+In other words, we don’t just think in terms of a limited self, “me,” as in “I’m only going to take care of me.”
+Instead, with this understanding of the equality of everybody, we extend it to others and take care of them as well.

-We find a similar sentiment in Dharmarakshita’s Mahayana Mind Training, The Wheel of Sharp Weapons, in verse eight and the beginning of verse nine:
+We find a similar sentiment in Dharmarakshita’s Mahayana Mind Training, The Wheel of Sharp Weapons:

 (8) All of our sufferings derive from our habits of selfish delusions we heed and act out.
 As all of us share in this tragic misfortune, which stems from our narrow and self-centered ways, we must take all our sufferings and the miseries of others and smother our wishes of selfish concern.